What is an Alarplasty Procedure?

 Benefits of the Alarplasty Procedure

 Having flared nostrils can make them quite a prominent feature of your face and not necessarily for the good.
 This affects your overall facial aesthetics and can become a mental and physical burden.
-Wide nostrils can destroy your self-esteem and self-worth and can affect your personal and social relationships.
+Wide nostrils can impact your self-image and can affect your personal and social relationships.

 Undergoing the alarplasty or alar base reduction procedure can fix the shape of the nostrils so they don’t appear flared all the time.
 Moreover, the procedure also reduces the size of your nostrils significantly resulting in enhance nasal and facial appearance.
 The reduction in size and improvement of the shape of the nose further improve facial aesthetics by making the face more symmetrical.